natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/A6M6c.md

 <!-- ''Describe the tactics of playing in the aircraft, the features of using aircraft in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
 The A6M6c sacrifice some of its manoeverbility and climb rate in favor of reinforced airframe, improved protection, and high-speed handling.
 Due to this, the A6M6c is less specialized in dogfight compared to the other Zeros, but is generally more versatile and forgiving than the its peer.
 The plane is capable of executing high-speed manoevers and diving attacks, and is capable of taking damage.
 Though, being a Zero, it also inherit weakness from the other Zeros such as slow speed and volatile fuel tanks.

 To master the A6M6c in the air, the pilot needs to channel all of the Zero's strengths and exploit them against the enemy.
 The primary goal is to set up a turning engagement and open fire roughly 300 m from the target in a turn.
-The Zero is vulnerable to energy fighting tactics, so it isn't recommended to boom and zoom, as the Zero isn't a fast aircraft.
+The Zero is vulnerable to energy fighting, and as such it doesn't perform well in a prolonged dogfight.
 As the A6M6c has a poor climb rate, it is recommended to side climb slightly and engage targets that are low in energy and altitude.
 While side climbing, the most optimal angle to do so is at 20° maximum.
 This will allow you to climb without stalling your engines.
 When attacking bombers, your fighter cannot take much punishment so make sure to only pick targets that you can kill easily.
 An experienced bomber gunner can obliterate you out of the sky due to how relatively frail the Zero's airframe is.

 === Manual Engine Control ===
 {| class="wikitable" style="text-align:center"